swcarpentry-ja/carpentries-coc/topic_folders/mentoring/discussion_session.md

 ## Instructor Discussion Sessions

-The mentoring committee’s main duty is to lead and organize the instructor discussion sessions.
+The Instructor Development Committee leads and organizes the instructor discussion sessions.
 This document describes how instructor discussion sessions are organized and conducted.
 Checklists for the hosts and discussion organizer are [here](#checklists-instructor-discussion-sessions).

 ### Terminology

 -   **Instructor discussion session**: an online meeting where instructors share experiences from teaching and obtain information while preparing to teach.
 -   **Discussion Session Host**: member of the Carpentries community who facilitates a discussion session.
--   **Discussion Session Coordinator**: a volunteer from the Mentoring Subcommittee whose responsiblities include updating the scheduling Etherpad and emailing invitations to instructors.
+-   **Discussion Session Coordinator**: a volunteer from the Instructor Development Committee whose responsiblities include updating the scheduling Etherpad and emailing invitations to instructors.
 For more information about this role, see the [role description](https://docs.carpentries.org/topic_folders/mentoring/mentoring-subcommittee-roles.html#discussion-session-coordinators).

 ### Motivation